Clarity-Alliance/audits/README.md

 </p>

 ## About Us
-Clarity Alliance is dedicated to providing top-tier security reviews within the Stacks ecosystem.
+Clarity Alliance Research is dedicated to providing top-tier security reviews within the Stacks ecosystem.
 Our team of skilled security researchers ensures that every project we work with upholds the highest standards of security and reliability.

 ## See Our Public Security Reports